UnluckyDjentleman/threejs/readme.md

 2. Add more design elements
 3. Add posibility to change a color for coats
 4. Add posibility to add logos on t-shirt.

+## Important thing about work with Threejs in Expo

+You should check if model is valid before its usage in project.
+I recommend to use https://gltf-viewer.donmccurdy.com/ because it gives you detailed report about model.